BlinkTag makes technology easy for city and transportation planning professionals.

 BlinkTag built a website and GTFS transit feed for this Contra Costa County bus system.

 The County Connection

-TripGenie is a 7-step visual guide that looks up trip generation rates based on place, density, zoning, transit, street grid, sidewalk, bicycle and parking infrastructure information.
+TripGenie is a seven-step visual guide that calculates trip generation rates based on place, density, zoning, transit, infrastructure and more.

 Solo Kota Kita

-Solo Kota Kita is developing tools for neighborhood advocacy and citizen planning in Surakarta (Solo), Central Java, Indonesia.
+An SMS data collection system for neighborhood advocacy and citizen planning in Surakarta (Solo), Central Java, Indonesia

 iSmog is an iOS application that displayed air quality forecasts for the Bay Area and notifies the user when the forecast is less than great.